zchen15/SURF/README.md

 Please adhere to the caltech honor code when completing these exercises.
 Your responses are to be your own original work.
 No collaboration is allowed.

 ## Submission
 You may provide your responses and code submissions as a git repository and email us the link.
-Submit your write ups in the README.md
+Submit your write ups in the README.md.
+Include in your submission relevant code, jupyter notebook, the annotated plasmid files, and references.

 __*Aim to be brief and concise in the descriptions of what you did and how you solved each problem.*__